PowerShell/Community-Blog/Posts/2021/03/DarwinJS-Contribution-LightningFastandEasyProvisioningofGitwithSSHKeyAuthenticationonWindows.md

 ## The Cleanest Way (With Working Automation Code)

-Besides the above pure pain, here are the additional things solved for in this code:
+Besides the pure pain described above, here are the additional things solved for in this code:

 1. Automatically installs Git - but only if necessary (idempotent)
 2. Automatically installs chocolatey to install Git - but only if necessary (idempotent)